Susan M Schulten

 She received her B.A. from the University of California at Berkeley, and her doctorate from the University of Pennsylvania.

-Some of her other recent work includes "The Crooked Path to Woman's Suffrage," New York Times, June 4, 2019; "Map Drawing, Graphic Literacy, and Pedagogy in the Early Republic" (2017); "The Civil War and the Origins of the Colorado Territory" (2013); "The Cartography of Slavery and the Authority of Statistics" (2010); "Emma Willard and the Graphic Foundations of American History," The Journal of Historical Geography 33 (2007), and "Barack Obama, Abraham Lincoln, and John Dewey," The DU Law Review (2009).
+Some of her other recent work includes "'Make the Map All White:' The Meaning of Maps in the Prohibition and Suffrage Campaigns" (2021); "The Crooked Path to Woman's Suffrage," New York Times, June 4, 2019; "Map Drawing, Graphic Literacy, and Pedagogy in the Early Republic" (2017); "The Civil War and the Origins of the Colorado Territory" (2013); "The Cartography of Slavery and the Authority of Statistics" (2010); "Emma Willard and the Graphic Foundations of American History," The Journal of Historical Geography 33 (2007), and "Barack Obama, Abraham Lincoln, and John Dewey," The DU Law Review (2009).

 In 2010 she was named a Fellow of the John Simon Guggenheim Memorial Foundation; in 2016 she was awarded a Public Scholar Fellowship from the National Endowment for the Humanities.